 Staatsburg is a tiny town located in the state of New York.
 With a population of 372 people and two constituent neighborhoods, Staatsburg is the 874th largest community in New York.
-Staatsburg has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Staatsburg was built prior to World War II, making it one of the older and more historic towns in the country.

 Staatsburg is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Staatsburg is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Staatsburg who work in management occupations (30.65%), office and administrative support (14.52%), and teaching (14.52%).